Skip to content

 2. Add OKRs once comfortable

-3. Introduce steering groups as needed
+3. Introduce committees as needed

 Build Habits

-Integrate StrategiQ into routines:
+Integrate Pilotus into routines:

-• Before meetings: Review agenda and actions
+• Before meetings: Review agenda and actions in Organize

 • End of day: Update action statuses

-• Weekly: Review the week’s progress
+• Weekly: Review progress in Steer

 Customize Your View